Sokruh/Staffmode-v2/README.md

 # StaffMode-v2
-Going to update to Paper in a few weeks and do a full rework.
+Going to update to Paper in a few weeks (never) and do a full rework.